FirebaseExtended/angularfire/docs/reference.md

 ### $signInWithPopup(provider)

 Authenticates the client using a popup-based OAuth flow.
-This function takes two
-arguments: the unique string identifying the OAuth provider to authenticate with (e.g. `"google"`).

-Optionally, you can pass a provider object (like `new firebase.auth.GoogleAuthProvider()`, etc) which can be configured with additional options.
+This function takes a single argument: a a string or provider object representing the OAuth provider to authenticate with.
+It returns a promise which is resolved or rejected when the authentication attempt is completed.
+If successful, the promise will be fulfilled with an object containing authentication data about the signed-in user.
+If unsuccessful, the promise will be rejected with an `Error` object.

+Valid values for the string version of the argument are `"facebook"`, `"github"`, `"google"`, and `"twitter"`:

 ```js
 $scope.authObj.$signInWithPopup("google").then(function(result) {